 Debt Guarantee Authority

 Due to the pandemic, many are worried about their financial security, including their deposits being held by financial institutions.
-Under the CARES Act, the Federal Deposit Insurance Corporation (FDIC) is authorized to temporarily guarantee noninterest bearing accounts of banks and credit unions without a maximum guarantee limit.
+The Federal Deposit Insurance Corporation (FDIC) is authorized to temporarily guarantee noninterest bearing accounts of banks and credit unions without a maximum guarantee limit.
 Depositors will be reassured that their deposits are safe at any amount.

 Reforms to Employee Benefits